World Boxing News can confirm a parting of ways between ESPN and Senior Boxing Writer Dan Rafael after a fifteen-year collaboration.

 Signing a contract extension in 2016, it was thought Rafael and ESPN would be together for many more years to come.

 “Dan is an award-winning boxing authority.
 One of the most respected and dedicated boxing writers in the industry.
-We are thrilled that he will continue to lead our efforts in this time-honored sport,” said Patrick Stiegman, vice president, and editorial director of ESPN Digital & Print Media when the deal was struck.
+We are thrilled that he will continue to lead our efforts in this time-honored sport,” said Patrick Stiegman, vice president, and editorial director of ESPN Digital & Print Media, when they struck the deal.

 “Whether he’s breaking news or covering big fights or driving the conversation through his reporting and commentary, Dan continues to distinguish himself among boxing journalists.
 We are proud that he will keep building on that legacy at ESPN.”